I just love this image and the caption “Mon Amour.” Have you ever seen a wine bottle look this sexy? I don’t think I ever have.

 My first thought was, “Wow, how perfect this color combination is on so many levels” As I gave it more thought however I believe it actually goes much deeper than that.
 The hues the company used is a perfectly proportioned color scheme sure to capture any man or woman’s attention.
 It is a combination that invites woman to be comfortable with the sensuality of the images and I suspect sparks something in our subconscious that connects buying Veuve Clicquot Rose to us being as desirable as the bottle in its elegant Ice Dress.
 I don’t know about you but I’m ready to run out and buy a bottle.

 I’m also ready to completely surround myself with this combination so I started hunting for other examples of this alluring color combination.

 In her suggestions for flowers

-A brighter take of the yellow-orange and pink scheme is a natural for anything that includes gerber daisys including these favor boxes from Daisy Days.
+A yellow-orange and pink scheme is a natural for anything that includes gerber daisies like these favor boxes.